 Spelling

-For the first half of the year students practice and learn 14 words every week (12 basic and 2 review).
-The second half of the year will include 16 words every week (12 basic, 2 review, and 2 challenge).
+Students begin the school year with 6 words and increase by two every quarter.
 Students may practice their spelling words during our Daily 5 language arts time.
 They are also encouraged to practice at home.
 Spelling pretests are every Wednesday and tests are every Friday.
 If a student scores 100% on the pretest they do not need to take in on Friday.

 Handwriting